 - 1. As leaders we need to keep our minds open, even when ideas threaten our privileges. - 2.
 Jesus calls us to focus on what's best for the people who look up to us. - 3.
 Be mindful that we have the opportunity to serve at school, in the playground or the classroom practice every day by the choices we make.
 This year has been a memorable year and I look forward to serving the school community in 2018.
-Mr Matthew Draper College Leader Pastoral Care mdraper@sscc.qld.edu.au WWW.SSCC.QLD.EDU.AU 5 FROM THE MIDDLE LEADER CURRICULUM - THE ARTS & LOTE On 13 October, St Stephen's Catholic College held its annual Arts Exhibition.
+Mr Matthew Draper College Leader Pastoral Care mdraper@sscc.qld.edu.au FROM THE MIDDLE LEADER CURRICULUM - THE ARTS & LOTE On 13 October, St Stephen's Catholic College held its annual Arts Exhibition.
 The display showcased the impressive work from the Visual Art and Media Art students (from years eight to twelve).
 In particular, crowd favourites were the displays of year nine ceramic pop art sculptures of everyday food items and the year ten wearable art 'trashion' creations.
 Also on show, the year eight Media Art stop-motion animations were a big hit as were the remarkable works of the senior students.

 Music and Drama students entertained audiences with a variety of genres including performances of Greek theatre, acapella music, fingerstyle guitar, piano improvisations and Shakespearean duologues.
-The quality of performance was extraordinary which is a real credi Shakespearean duologues.
 The quality of performance was extraordinary which is a real credit to the students who were dedicated in rehearsing for weeks prior to the event.
 The evening finished with some drama games involving some brave audience members.
 I would like to thank the parents and community members who came along to support our students.
 Your presence was greatly appreciated.
 The event could not have happened without Ms Lowerson and Mrs Malcolm arranging the displays and entertainment, respectively.
 An enormous thank you goes to all the staff and students who assisted in many ways in the preparation.
 I am very much looking forward to seeing how the students will top their creative works at next year's exhibition.
 Miss Janai Sugars Middle Leader Curriculum - The Arts & LOTE jsugars2@sscc.qld.edu.au

-FROM THE MIDDLE LEADER CURRICULUM - ENGLISH

-"Why do we have to learn Shakespeare?"
+FROM THE MIDDLE LEADER CURRICULUM - ENGLISH "Why do we have to learn Shakespeare?"
 This is a question often heard by English teachers everywhere.
 While the value of such literature as part of the foundation of the English language is acknowledged by many, its relevance for contemporary students is not easily recognised.
+Students at St Stephen's Catholic College study Shakespeare in English in years ten, eleven and twelve, so we were very fortunate to have been entertained by the Shake and Stir Theatre Company who visited St Stephen's towards the end of term three.
 Students (and staff!) thoroughly enjoyed their performance of 'Statespeare' which highlighted the intricate plots, powerful and recognisable characters and timeless themes of Shakespeare's plays.
 This production was especially beneficial for year eleven students who were studying Macbeth and preparing to present monologues from the perspective of a Shakespearean character.

-Mrs Tamara Schincariol

-Middle Leader Curriculum - English
+Mrs Tamara Schincariol Middle Leader Curriculum - English tschincari@sscc.qld.edu.au

-tschincari@sscc.qld.edu.au

-WWW.SSCC.QLD.EDU.AU

-FROM THE BUSINESS MANAGER

-Finance Matters

-It is very important for the college, operationally, to keep the fee collection rate high.
+FROM THE BUSINESS MANAGER Finance Matters It is very important for the college, operationally, to keep the fee collection rate high.
 Please ensure your fees are fully paid by the end of the year.
 The 2018 Budget was presented to the Diocesan Board of Governance in November.
 The budget was within all benchmarks set by the Diocese and approval will allow us to continue to deliver excellent educational outcomes in 2018.